snehal-patil-27/playwright-js-data-driven-framework/README.md

 3. **Install Dependencies**:
 Install the project dependencies using npm >> npm install

-4. **Create a .env File for Sensitive Data**
+4. **Create a .env File for Sensitive Data**:
 To securely store your credentials, create a .env file at the root of your project.
 This file will contain environment-specific variables that you can easily reference in your code.

   Steps:
   - At the root level of your project, create a .env file.
   - Add the following variables for storing login credentials:
     EMAIL="your-email@example.com"
     PASSWORD="your-secure-password"

 ### Running Test
 1. **Open Playwright**:
 Open the Playwright UI mode >> npx playwright test --ui

 2. **Run tests**
-- click on spec.js or tests file to start the tests
+click on spec.js or tests file to start the tests